What Is a Balance Sheet?

 What Items Are on a Balance Sheet?

-A balance sheet reports the assets, liabilities and shareholders equity of your business at a given point in time.
+A balance sheet reports the assets, liabilities, and owner’s equity of your business at a given point in time.
 The items reported on the balance sheet correspond to the accounts outlined on your chart of accounts.
 A balance sheet is made up of the following elements:

 The assets section of the balance sheet breaks down what your business owns of value that can be converted into cash.
 Your balance sheet will list your assets in order of liquidity; that is, it reports assets in order of how easily they can be converted to cash.
 There are two main categories of assets included on your balance sheet: